SpecFlowOSS/SpecFlow/docs/source/Configuration/Configuration.md

 #### `<bindingCulture>`

 Use this section to define the culture for executing binding methods and converting step arguments.
-For more details on language settings, see [[Feature Language]].
+For more details on language settings, see [Feature Language]().

 <table>
     <tr>